 Fluorescence is the process that we observe in substances that glow under “black” or Ultraviolet (UV) light.
 In the fluorescence process, photons of light are absorbed by a sample and then re-emitted at a longer (lower energy) wavelength.
 The fluorescence spectrometer will allow us to understand the wavelengths at which molecules absorb light and also the wavelengths at which they are re-emitted.

 High Performance Liquid Chromatography

 In 2011, the university supported the purchase of an Agilent High Performance Liquid Chromatography system with a refractive index detector and a photo-diode array detector.
 We have been very pleased to begin using this instrument in our courses.

-The department has a Mini-Lite Nd:YAG (neodymium-doped yttrium aluminum garnet) laser that is used in General Chemistry and upper division labs (after proper training).
+The department has a Mini-Lite Nd:YAG (neodymium-doped yttrium aluminum garnet) laser that is used in General Chemistry and upper division labs.
 Doubling, tripling, and quadrupling crystals are available to achieve high power pulses of light at wavelengths from the infrared to ultraviolet regions of the spectrum.
 We also have a monochrometer with a CCD camera that can collect Raman spectra.
-The laser is used in advanced lab courses with appropriate safety measures in place.

 We have a computer-controlled Cypress potentiostat to measure the current-voltage response of chemical systems.
 This can be used to characterize the voltages where compounds lose or gain an electron.
 It can also quantitate the amount of substance present.
 We use this system in the instrumental analysis lab.